E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Background, Motivation and Threat Model

 \subsection{Threat Model}

 \textbf{System Model}.
-Our system model follows the block diagram in Figure~\ref{fig:tm}.
-It includes a user who owns a Xiaomi e-scooter (BES) and a smartphone running Mi Home for Android or iOS.
-They paired Mi Home with the e-scooter and locked it with a password.
-The user runs the latest version of the BTS, DRV, BCTRL firmware, and Mi Home, and charges the e-scooter with the original Xiaomi charger.
-The Xiaomi ecosystem includes e-scooters owned by a user or rented from a fleet.
-Our model includes both personal and fleet e-scooters and we focus on their Xiaomi-specific features.
-We do not study features added by a fleet manager on top of the Xiaomi e-scooter, like a cellular module with a SIM card.
+Our system model follows the block diagram in Figure~\ref{fig:tm} and includes an e-scooter, a charger, a smartphone, and a user.
+The e-scooter is either owned by the user or rented from a fleet and runs up-to-date firmware.
+The smartphone is owned by the user and runs Mi Home.
+The user paired their Mi Home app and account with the e-scooter.
+Moreover, they activate the software lock feature, allowing users to lock and unlock the e-scooter from the app.

-\textbf{Attacker Models}.
-We focus on protocol-level attacks and consider two related attacker models: (i) \emph{proximity-based attacker} who interacts with the e-scooter wirelessly over BLE (e.g., using a laptop in the BLE range with the e-scooter); and a (ii) \emph{remote attacker} who can connect to the e-scooter over the Internet through malware installed on a victim's device (e.g., using a malicious Android app).
-Attacks at the implementation-level, including side channel and fault injection, are out of scope.

-Our proximity-based and remote attacker models correspond to several real-world attack scenarios.
-For example, the proximity-based attacker can place a (cheap) BLE transmitter in a public location (e.g., a train station or a parking spot) to target e-scooters in transit, or attach it beneath an e-scooter, to attack nearby e-scooters as it moves.
-Similarly, the remote attacker can install a malicious app on a victim's smartphone to attack their e-scooter, potentially performing timing attacks, such as triggering errors while the user is riding it.
+\textbf{Attacker Model}.
+We consider two attacker models: (i) a \emph{proximity-based attacker} who interacts with the e-scooter wirelessly over BLE (e.g., using their device in BLE range with the victim's e-scooter); and (ii) a \emph{remote attacker} who connects to the victim's e-scooter over the Internet through a malicious app installed on the victim's smartphone.
+The attackers are shown in red on the bottom right of Figure~\ref{fig:tm}.
+The proximity-based and remote attacker models map to real-world attack scenarios.
+For example, the proximity-based attacker can place a BLE device in a train station or a parking spot to target e-scooters in range.
+The remote attacker can install a malicious app on a victim's smartphone.

-\textbf{Attacker Goals}.
-The attacker wants to violate the \emph{safety}, \emph{security}, \emph{privacy}, and \emph{availability} of the e-scooter by exploiting V1, V2, V3, and V4 (i.e., architectural vulnerabilities we found in the internals).
-For instance, the adversary could try to extort money from the e-scooter's rider via ransomware or follow their movements via a tracking attack.
-These two goals are \emph{novel} in the domain of e-scooters, leading to large-scale and critical impacts as they target the entire Xiaomi e-scooter ecosystem, affecting millions of users and devices.

-\textbf{Attacker Capabilities}.
-The attacker's knowledge covers the known details (Section~\ref{subsec:back-known}) and the uncovered details and vulnerabilities (Sections~\ref{subsec:back-unknown} and~\ref{subsec:back-vulns}).
-The attacker can reuse findings and tools from prior works~\cite{casagrande23espoofer,app-shu,robo-fw}.
-For example, they can authenticate to e-scooters via BLE using the \texttt{E-Spoofer} toolkit~\cite{esp-gh}.
-The attacker cannot physically access the victim's e-scooter, charger, and smartphone.